Research

 Working with global maker communities

-to engage with the critical making framework.
+to engage with the critical making responsibility framework.
 Capacity building and adoption of RRI principles for responsible open hardware projects will be supported.
+Practical tools on the Critical Making experience will be launched in June’23.